-Data / Parameter Н Unit Meters (m) Description Tree height Measured /Calculated /Default: Measured.
-Data Source Field measurement in sampling plots Value(s) of the monitored parameter Indicate what the data is used for (Baseline/Project/Leak Emissions Calculations) Applied in allometric or volume equations, for each species.
-Monitoring equipment (type, accuracy class, serial number, calibration frequency, date of last calibration, validity) Forestry laser II Measurement/reading/recording frequency Each verification (minimum every 2 years, maximum 5 years) Calculation method (If applicable) QA/QC procedures applied Random sampling was carried out in more than 10% of the established plots.
-The same equipment and processes were used to corroborate the proper height measurement.
-Trees with heights less than 5 meters can be taken with the help of a tape measure.
-The staff maintains a tape in perfect condition, to calibrate the tapes used in the field.
-This tape is not used in field measurements and is stored at headquarters.
-Tapes that have calibration problems are replaced with new tapes of the same condition (metallic tape).
-Trees with heights greater than 5 meters will be measured with digital hypsometers.
-The equipment will be checked for calibration before fieldwork.
-Comments Height measurements were taken on all plots in the commercial stands and on all trees in the plots.
-This process was adjusted to what was recommended in the monitoring plan and the PDD since it was suggested to only sample a portion and develop allometric equations to estimate the heights of the unmeasured trees.
-The field team received additional training for the correct establishment of the plots, this included equipment management, reading, and care.
-To evaluate biomass in natural regeneration, a specific protocol with defined steps was developed, which was shared with the field team.
+Data / Parameter Н

+Data unit Meters (m)

+Description Tree height

+Measured /Calculated /Default: Measured.

+Source of data used Field measurement in sample plots.

+Value (s)

+Indicate what the data are used for (Baseline/ Project/ Leakage emission calculations) Applied in allometric or volume equations, for each species.

+Monitoring equipment (type, accuracy class, serial number, calibration frequency, date of last calibration, validity) Forestry laser II

+Measurement/reading/recording frequency Each verification (minimum every 2 years, maximum 5 years)

+Calculation method (If applicable)

+QA/QC procedures applied

+Comentarios Height measurements were taken on all plots in the commercial stands and on all trees in the plots.
+This was in line with the recommendations of the monitoring plan and PDD, as it was suggested to sample only a proportion of the trees and to develop allometric equations to estimate the heights of the unmeasured trees.

+The field team received additional training on the correct establishment of plots, including equipment management, reading and maintenance.
 To verify that the plots had the correct areas, more than 10% of the established plots were remeasured.

-Data / Parameter T Unit Year Description The period between successive carbon storage estimates.
-Measured /Calculated /Default: Calculated Data Source Recorded Time Value(s) of the monitored parameter 4.14 year.
-Indicate what the data is used for (Baseline/Project/Leak Emissions Calculations) Estimate reduced emissions for the verification period.
-Monitoring equipment (type, accuracy class, serial number, calibration frequency, date of last calibration, validity) N.A.
-Measurement/reading/recordin g frequency Each monitoring Calculation method (If applicable) QA/QC procedures applied N.A Comments If two of the successive estimates of carbon storage are taken to different points in time in a year t2 and t1 (for example, in the month of April in year t1 and in the month of September in year t2), then, a fraction of value could be assigned to T Justification of choice of data or description of measurement methods and procedures applied
+Data / Parameter T

+Data unit Año

+Description Time period between successive carbon stocks estimates.

+Measured /Calculated /Default: N.A

+Source of data used Measured

+Value (s) 7.8 years

+Indicate what the data are used for (Baseline/ Project/ Leakage emission calculations) Estimate the reduced emissions for the monitoring period.

+Monitoring equipment (type, accuracy class, serial number, calibration frequency, date of last calibration, validity)

+Measurement/reading/recording frequency

+Calculation method (If applicable)

+QA/QC procedures applied

+Commentaries